 Now, let’s move away from third party speaking to my preferred writing manner.

-Those who know me know of my many interests, those who know me as acquaintances or superficially probably think I’m a jack of all trades – I embrace that.
+Those who know me know of my many interests, those who know me as acquaintances or superficially probably think I’m a jack of all trades – I’m fine with that.

 My aspirations are not to be a world record weightlifter, or the next Flo-Jo, or the next world pole champion, or go off on a cirque du soleil tour for 10 years (as cool as that sounds), or a UFC fighter, or throw myself from one rooftop to another.

 What keeps me going is the desire to continue what I’m doing for a longer time, knowing that I am only going to get better and please my own standards.

 TIP!
 Keep the people around you your favourites – those who accept what you’re doing and wish that you find meaning in what you do.
 Take the time to nurture those relationships.

 I have been very lucky to have some beautiful souls in my life and have met some interesting people throughout my journey.
 Grateful for the experiences I have had, for without them, lessons would not have been learnt.

 So here, I’d like to divide this “About Me” section into categorized stories.
 These experiences have helped me grow as an instructor, as a coach, as a teacher, as a businesswoman, as a presenter, as a performer, as a practitioner and as a friend.